CopernicaMarketingSoftware/Documentation/Mailerq/4.0/message-store-options.md

 MongoDB has a limitation of around 16 MB per document (there is some overhead due to the usage of their internal BSON representation).
-We work around this by splitting larger messages into different keys.
-Assuming the message ID is "abc" (without the quotes) and has a size of 20 MB, we will store it under the following keys:
+We work around this by splitting larger messages into smaller messages.
+Assume a message has a size of 20 MB and has to be stored with ID "abc" (without the quotes).
+This is impossible because the message is too big for MongoDB.
+We will therefore split the message, and store it using the following keys:

-abc\00\02
+* abc\00\02
-abc\01\02
+* abc\01\02

-This is the original key, followed by a NULL character, followed by the sequence, another NULL character and then the number of parts.
-If you wish to add messages to mongo yourself and have MailerQ read them you should use the same scheme for messages that don't fit into a single document.
+This is the original key ("abc"), followed by a NULL character to mark it as a message that was split up ("\0"), followed by the sequence number (ascii "0"), another NULL character ("\0") and then the total number of parts (ascii "2").
+If you wish to add messages to mongo yourself you should use the same scheme for message that are too large.

 ## Threads